epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-05-02-herbstlustwm-modularized-bash.markdown

 	Changing color won't harm system, nor window manager.

 After it is proven does well,
-I can use it as a model to herbstluft config.
+I can use it as a model for herbstluft config.
 Both are similar, they use **key-value pairs**.

 <code class="code-file">assets/gmc.sh</code>